AriesLR/PakMaster/README.md

 - Packing IoStore Assets is not supported yet.

 ## Issues
 If any issues do happen, PLEASE report them here first.
 It is very likely an issue on my part and if it is not I'll relay the information to the authors of the responsible dependency.
 Don't bother other authors about PakMaster as I am entirely responsible for it.
-If you are 100% sure that it's an issue with ZenTools or repak then you can create an issue on their repos, but if you are not sure about it always report it to me.
+If you are 100% sure that it's an issue with ZenTools or Repak then you can create an issue on their repos, but if you are not sure about it always report it to me.

 #

-[^1]: From Repak's notes: UnrealPak includes a directory entry in the full directory index for all parent directories back to the pak root for a given file path regardless of whether those directories contain any files or just other directories. repak only includes directories that contain files.
+[^1]: From Repak's notes: UnrealPak includes a directory entry in the full directory index for all parent directories back to the pak root for a given file path regardless of whether those directories contain any files or just other directories.
+Repak only includes directories that contain files.
 So far no functional differences have been observed as a result

 [^2]: If unpacking a mod or group of files only have that mod or group's files in the folder - this will unpack all IoStore assets in the folder that you selected.
 For example, have only ExampleMod.ucas/ExampleMod.utoc in the folder.